-Special Topic 11.1: Why does matter exist, and why should we care about answering this question? describes positron emission tomography (PET), which is another computerimaging diagnostic technique.
+Special Topic 4.1: Why does matter exist, and why should we care about answering this question? describes positron emission tomography (PET), which is another computerimaging diagnostic technique.
 In this technique, a solution containing a positron-emitting substance is introduced into the body.
 The positrons collide with electrons, and the two species annihilate each other, creating two gamma photons that move apart in opposite directions.

-yield images showing where in the body the radioactive substances collected.
+These photons can be detected and the data can be analyzed by a computer to yield images showing where in the body the radioactive substances collected.
 Different nuclides are used to study different parts of the body.
 For example, fluorine-18 containing substances collect in the bones, so that nuclide is used in bone scanning.
 Glucose molecules are used throughout the body, but are especially concentrated in the brain, so glucose constructed with carbon-11 can be used to study brain function.
 PET scans reveal which parts of the brain use glucose most actively during different activities.
 This ability to study dynamic processes in the body, such as brain activity or blood flow, makes the PET scan a valued research and diagnostic tool.